Sydney-Informatics-Hub/Germline-ShortV/README.md

 Once you have followed the __Set up__ instructions, you can follow the instructions below.
 These instructions will create per sample GVCFs and perform joint-genotyping for multiple samples listed in `../<cohort>.config`.

+__For cancer studies__: `<cohort>.config` containing tumour and normal samples can be used to call germline variants on normal samples only.
+Tumour samples are specified in `LabSampleID` column the `<cohort>.config` file if they __end__ in:

+* -T.* (e.g. -T, -T1, -T100).
+This is used to indicate tumour samples belonging.
+* -P.* (e.g. -P, -P1, -P100).
+This can be used to specify primary tumour samples belonging to a single patient.
+* -M.* (e.g. -M, -M1, -MCL1).
+This can be used to specify metastatic tumour samples belonging to a single patient.

 # References